-Prerequisities:

-Conditions for course completion:

 Written exam (max 100 points).
 It is necessary to obtain at least 90 points to obtain the A rating, 80-89 points to obtain the B rating, 70 to 79 points to obtain the C rating, 60 to 69 points to obtain the D rating and 51 to 59 points to obtain the E rating.
 Credits will not be awarded to a student who obtains less than 51 points from the written exam.

 The information will be yearly specified on the electronic noticeboard of the course in AiS2, aleternatively in LMS UPJŠ or MS Teams environment.

-Learning outcomes:

 The aim is to acquaint students with the development of psychological thinking with emphasis on the main psychological directions and their representatives.
 The student will acquire a basic orientation in the main psychological directions of the 20th century and current directions of psychology, through their basic theories, research as well as connection to a broader context.

 The information will be yearly specified on the electronic noticeboard of the course in AiS2, aleternatively in LMS UPJŠ or MS Teams environment.

-Brief outline of the course:

 Brief syllabus: